4mocpmo/java-interview-question/README.md

 }
 ```
+click [here](https://www.geeksforgeeks.org/super-keyword/) for more information about super keyword

 ----
 5) Difference between method overloading and method overriding in java ?
 6) Difference between abstract class and interface ?